• Skip to primary navigation

 Substitutions and variations

-This pickling recipe is based on my standard refrigerator pickle recipe which you can find here.
+This pickling recipe is based on my standard refrigerator pickle recipe.
 It is easy to make, adaptable and customizable.
 You can use a different vinegar such as:

 • Apple cider vinegar